philippdubach/glucose-tracker/README.md

 A comprehensive blood sugar tracking and analysis dashboard that integrates data from Abbott CGM devices with workout, nutrition, and sleep data to provide detailed health insights.

-## Features

-- 📊 **Multi-source Data Integration**: Combines glucose data with sleep, workout, and nutrition information
+- Combines glucose data with sleep, workout, and nutrition information
-- 📈 **Interactive Visualizations**: Daily glucose trends with activity overlays
+- Daily glucose trends with activity overlays
-- 📋 **Health Metrics**: Time in Range (TIR), glucose variability, and statistical analysis
+- Time in Range (TIR), glucose variability, and statistical analysis
-- 🎯 **Target Range Monitoring**: Visual indicators for optimal glucose levels
+- Visual indicators for optimal glucose levels
-- 📱 **Multiple Export Formats**: PDF, PNG, and interactive HTML dashboards
-- ⚙️ **Customizable Configuration**: Easy setup via YAML configuration files

 ## Quick Start